NESOY/Back-end-Developer-Interview-Questions/README.md

 * How would you design a decentralized (that is, with no central server) P2P system?
 * You may recall that Common Gateway Interface (CGI) is a standard protocol for web servers to execute programs (CGI scripts) that execute as Command-line programs on a server, and that dynamically generate HTML pages when invoked by a HTTP request.
 Perl and PHP used to be common languages for such scripts.
 In CGI, a HTTP request generally causes the invocation of a new process on the server, but FastCGI, SCGI and other approaches improved the mechanism, raising the performance, with techniques such as preforking processes.
 Can you imagine why has't CGI eventually win, and was instead replaced with other architectural approaches?
 * How would you defend the design of your systems against Vendor Lock-in?
-* What are the disadvantages of the Publish-Subscribe pattern at scale?
+* 규모에 따른 Publish-Subscribe 패턴의 단점들은 무엇일까요?
 * What's new in CPUs since the 80s, and how does it affect programming?
 * In which part of the lifecycle of a software performance should be taken in consideration, and how?
 * How could a Denial of Service arise not maliciously but for a design or architectural problem?